-➤ The names and job titles of individuals attending the hearing must be provided no later than 7 calendar days before the date of the hearing (usually no more than 3 attendees).
+➤ The names and job titles of individuals attending the hearing must be provided in writing to appeals@wjec.co.uk no later than 7 calendar days before the date of the hearing (usually no more than 3 attendees).

 Will I receive information about WJEC's case in advance of the Appeal hearing?